ltrgoddard/thesis/temp.markdown

 allow him to avoid idealist associations altogether?
-Why, indeed, does he not reframe his account in such a way that it would be unnecessary to name that which is abstracted from, given that any technical term—’substance’, ‘matter’, ‘being’—is inevitably already an abstraction?
+Why, indeed, does he not reframe his account in such a way that it would be unnecessary to name that which is abstracted from, given that any technical term—‘substance’, ‘matter’, ‘being’—is inevitably already an abstraction?
 ‘A Note on Metal’ is, after all, a text which is explicitly concerned with the deleterious effects of abstraction, making the reproduction of that process in its own form particularly glaring.
 It is